Mexican union urges U.S. labor complaint at BBB auto-parts plant

 By Daina Beth Solomon

-U.S. labor authorities have filed five complaints since last year - all in the autos sector - irritating parts of the Mexican government which has complained that the mechanism is being applied before states have time to implement workplace reforms.
+U.S. labor authorities have filed five complaints since last year, all in the autos sector.
+The Mexican government has complained the mechanism is being applied before states have time to reform their workplaces.

-Under the 2020 United States-Mexico-Canada Agreement (USMCA), which has tougher worker rights rules than its 1994 predecessor free-trade agreement, activists have increasingly flagged alleged misconduct around union representation amid demands for higher wages after years of stagnate pay.
+Under the 2020 United States-Mexico-Canada Agreement (USMCA), which has tougher worker rights rules than its 1994 predecessor free-trade agreement, activists have increasingly flagged alleged misconduct around union representation and demanded higher wages after years of stagnate pay.

 In a petition to U.S. labor officials, Mexican union SNITIS said workers were intimidated and threatened among other irregularities during a contract vote by union members last month at BBB Industries in the border city of Reynosa.